MerosCrypto/Meros/docs/RPC/Eventual/Merit.md

 - `header` (string)
 - `body`   (string)

 Mining the Block occurs by hashing the header with an 8-byte left padded proof, despite the proof only being 4 bytes.
 After the initial hash, the hash is signed by the miner, and the hash is hashed with the signature as the salt.
-If it beats the difficulty, it can be published by appending the 4-byte proof to the header, appending the body to the completed header, and then calling `merit_publishBlock` (see below).
+If it beats the difficulty, it can be published by appending the 4-byte proof to the header, then appending the signature to the header, then appending the body to the completed header, and then calling `merit_publishBlock` (see below).

 ### `publishBlock`